BuhitoEmotaku/BuhitoEmotaku/README.md

 </h1>

 <h2 align="center">
-I'm a Full-Stack Web Developer 💻, Electronic Starter⚡ and semi-professional Speecuber⬜🟥🟩🟨🟫🟦!
+I'm a Full-Stack Web Developer 💻, Beginner electronic⚡ and semi-professional Speecuber⬜🟥🟩🟨🟫🟦!
 </h2>

 I love designing web pages, using new technologies and learning many new things in the process.